AffnanSawad/TypeScript-1.0/README.md

 ## 🔥 Why TypeScript?
 TypeScript enhances JavaScript by adding **static typing, better tooling support, and improved code maintainability**, making it a great choice for scalable applications.

-Feel free to explore, fork, or contribute! 🚀

----

-Let me know if you want any modifications! 😊